Things did not go as planned during the road testing of the new Audi A7.

 A hand-held fire extinguisher wasn’t enough to stop the flames spreading

 This isn’t the first time that a carmaker has suffered a destruction of a test mule.
-The Honda NSX, Mercedes-AMG SLS Black Series and even the original Audi R8 were in the same case in the past.
+The Honda NSX, Mercedes-AMG SLS Black Series and even the original Audi R8 for sale were in the same case in the past.
 Nevertheless, this incident shows how important road testing is before a vehicle heads to production.

 >>> Click here to read about the powerful Audi Q4 RS which is reported to be able to produce at least 400hp

 The Audi A7 is speculated to make its world premiere at Frankfurt Auto Show this fall as a 2019 model.
-It will sit on Audi’s latest MLB-Evo platform which is currently used in the Audi Q7 and will also be the basis of the next-gen Audi A6 and A8.
+It will sit on Audi’s latest MLB-Evo platform which is currently used in the on-sale Audi Q7 and will also be the basis of the next-gen Audi A6 and A8.

 The Audi A7 is speculated to make its world premiere at Frankfurt Auto Show this fall.